Download This Bill in Microsoft Word format

 (1) the motor vehicle dealer's sales in relation to the business available to the motor vehicle dealer;

-(2) the motor vehicle dealer's investment and obligations;
+(2) the motor vehicle dealer's investments and obligations;

 (3) whether the motor vehicle dealer was provided adequate inventory;